ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 The goals do not include:

    -  header integrity
-      The digest mechanisms described here cover only representation data, and do not protect the integrity of associated representation metadata headers or other message headers.
+      The digest mechanisms described here cover only representation and selected representation data, and do not protect the integrity of associated representation metadata headers or other message headers.